Chouffy/chouffy.github.io/notes/softwares/ServiceNow.md

 ### JS Scripts

-* Server-side scripting in JS: in _Scripts - Background_ module
+* Server-side scripting in JS: in _Scripts - Background_ module or in `https://instance.sn/nav_to.do?uri=%2Fsys.scripts.do`
 * return a sys_id in a Flow: `return "0dde2d9cdbc264104bca2a8cd396194a";`

 ### Work with Records